DiscipleTools/disciple-tools-theme/dt-core/libraries/README.md

 include the library's license file.

 ## posts-to-posts
-This is a core library Disciple Tools uses to connect different post types and track their connections.
+This is a core library Disciple.Tools uses to connect different post types and track their connections.

 ## plugin